Not ready to roll: Domestic prototypes only

 "Obviously, it's a very integrated world," he said.

-White House officials did not deny the sales value of videotape showing Bush, Energy Secretary Spencer Abraham and Environmental Protection Agency Director Christie Whitman inspecting the three domestically produced vehicles.
+White House officials did not deny the sales value of videotape showing Bush, Energy Secretary Spencer Abraham and Environmental Protection Agency Director Christie Whitman inspecting the three domestically produced hybrid vehicles.

 (Picture Above: The Honda Insight, left and the Toyota Prius)